Faldang/GOGWishlistExport/README.md

 # GOGWishlistExport
-Script to export a GOG Wishlist to a CSV file.
+Script to export discounted games from a GOG Wishlist to a CSV file.
 Useful when deciding what to buy during large sales

 Wishlist must be viewable by everyone in order for the script to work.
+Only discounted items are exported.

 To use it, edit dudeId.txt: first line should be your GOG profile name, and the second line should be the folder path where you want the CSV saved.
 After that, run WishlistExport.py